 A netTerrain Power User can modify any data in the project (the end user work area) but is also tasked with managing catalog settings and their associated object types, such as nodes, devices, racks, cards and links.
-This is guide is then for you, dear Power User.
+If you are that character, then this guide is for you, dear Power User.